 How Much of Your Income Should Go to Mortgage Payments?

 Entering into a mortgage as a first-time buyer can be like stepping into the big unknown.
-For many people getting onto the property ladder, it can be daunting trying to calculate the cost of bills, council tax and mortgage payments.
+Calculating the cost of your current bills, council tax, what your mortgage repayments might be… it can certainly feel daunting at first.

 What is a Mortgage Payment?